21 Top Yokohama Attractions You Must Visit in 2026

 Kirin's Yokohama brewery offers a free 80-minute guided tour that walks visitors through the complete beer-making process — from raw barley and hops to fermentation, filtration, and bottling.
 The tour concludes with a tasting session where adults can sample up to three freshly brewed glasses of Kirin Ichiban Shibori and other seasonal varieties.
 Non-drinkers and children receive complimentary soft drinks.
 The on-site Kirin Beer Port restaurant serves dishes specifically paired with Kirin beers.

-Visitor details (2026): Tours run Wednesday-Monday at set times; advance online reservation is required.
+Visitor details (2026): Tours run Wednesday–Monday at set times; advance online reservation in English is required and slots fill 4–6 weeks ahead in cherry-blossom season.
 Free admission.
 Access via Namamugi Station (Keikyu Line), a 10-minute walk.
-To make the most of your visit, discover local tips for planning your day.

 15. Discover Local Crafts at Yokohama Craft Road

-Yokohama Craft Road is a charming district in the Naka-ku area where artisan workshops and galleries showcase traditional Japanese craftsmanship.
-You will find handmade pottery, blown glass, indigo-dyed textiles, and intricate wood carvings.
-Many of the workshops offer hands-on experiences — try a 30-minute pottery wheel session (from 2,500 yen) or a glass-blowing demonstration.
+Yokohama Craft Road is a charming district in the Naka-ku area where artisan workshops and galleries showcase traditional Japanese craftsmanship — handmade pottery, blown glass, indigo-dyed textiles, and intricate wood carvings.
+Many of the workshops offer hands-on experiences: try a 30-minute pottery wheel session from 2,500 yen, or a glass-blowing demonstration from 3,500 yen.
 The area is also known for its independent cafes, making it easy to spend a leisurely half-day browsing and creating.

 16. Experience the Night View from Yokohama Marine Tower

 Yokohama Marine Tower stands 106 meters tall and was originally built in 1961 to celebrate the centennial of Yokohama's port opening.
-After a major renovation, the tower reopened with a modernized observation deck at 94 meters that offers 360-degree views of the harbor, Chinatown, and the Minato Mirai skyline.
+After a major renovation that finished in 2022, the tower reopened with a modernized observation deck at 94 meters offering 360-degree views of the harbor, Chinatown, and the Minato Mirai skyline.
 The tower is particularly popular at night, when the illuminated cityscape creates one of the most romantic views in the Kanto region.
+The ground floor now houses a small craft-beer bar with rotating taps from Kanagawa breweries.

 17. Enjoy a Relaxing Cruise on Yokohama Bay

-Visitor details (2026): Short cruises start at around 1,500 yen; dinner cruises range from 8,000-15,000 yen per person.
+Visitor details (2026): Short cruises start around 1,500 yen; dinner cruises run 8,000–15,000 yen per person.
 The Sea Bass departs from Yokohama Station East Exit.
-Check out more Yokohama experiences to make the most of your visit.
-For the best experience, opt for a sunset departure when golden light reflects off the harbor.
+Opt for a sunset departure (around 17:00 in winter, 19:00 in summer) when golden light reflects off the harbor.

-18. Take a Guided Tour with a Local Expert
+18. Take a Guided Walking Tour with a Local Expert

 Guided walking tours led by local experts are one of the most efficient ways to cover multiple Yokohama attractions in a single outing.
 Popular routes include a Chinatown food crawl (approximately 3 hours, from 5,000 yen), a Minato Mirai architecture walk, and a Yamashita Park heritage trail covering the port's role in opening Japan to international trade.
 Several operators now offer private tours that can be customized to your interests, from street photography walks to craft-beer tasting tours.